At least 82 killed in Israeli strikes on Gaza as critical aid fails to reach Palestinians

 Israel says it is prepared to stop the war once all the hostages taken by Hamas return home and Hamas is defeated, or is exiled and disarmed.
 Hamas says it is prepared to release the hostages in exchange for a full Israeli withdrawal from the territory and an end to the war.
 It rejects demands for exile and disarmament.

 Israel called back its senior negotiating team from ceasefire talks in the Qatari capital of Doha on Tuesday, saying it would leave lower-level officials in place instead.
-Qatari leaders, who are mediating negotiations, said there was a large gap between the two sides that they had been unable to bridge.
+Qatari leaders, who are mediating negotiations, said there was a large gap between the two sides.

 The Israeli military did not immediately comment on the strikes, but has said it is targeting Hamas infrastructure and accused Hamas militants of operating from civilian areas.